Moataz899/Problem_Solving/README.md

 # Problem_Solving
-This repo for problem solving Solved By Python Language as sheet Assuit & HackerRank & Leet Code.
+This repo for problem solving Solved By Python Language as CodeForces(sheet Assuit) & HackerRank & Leet Code.